Watts Healthcare Corp Inc House of Uhuru

 Watts Healthcare Corp Inc House of Uhuru - Los Angeles, CA

 Watts Healthcare Corp Inc House Of Uhuru is an addiction treatment facility situated at 8005 South Figueroa Street in the 90003 zip code in Los Angeles, CA. It specializes in Buprenorphine treatment.
 Watts Healthcare Corp Inc House Of Uhuru provides methadone/buprenorphine for pain management.
-Some of the treatment approaches used by Watts Healthcare Corp Inc House Of Uhuru include relapse prevention, 12-step rehab and rational emotive behavioral therapy.
-Watts Healthcare Corp Inc House Of Uhuru provides regular outpatient treatment, intensive outpatient treatment and residential treatment.
-It also provides substance use treatment and co-occurring mental health and drug abuse disorders.
+Some of the treatment approaches used by Watts Healthcare Corp Inc House Of Uhuru include relapse prevention, substance use counseling approach and trauma counseling.
+Watts Healthcare Corp Inc House Of Uhuru provides residential treatment, intensive outpatient treatment and regular outpatient treatment.
+It also provides co-occurring mental health and drug abuse disorders and substance use treatment.

 Address: 8005 South Figueroa Street, Los Angeles, CA 90003